firstbatchxyz/dria-blog/docs/example_run.md

 ---
 categories:
 - Workflows
-description: This script demonstrates how to run parallel model executions using Dria, MagPie, and asyncio in Python.
+description: This script demonstrates how to use the Dria library for asynchronous model batch processing in Python.
 tags:
 - Python
-- Dria
+- Dria library
-- Asyncio
+- asynchronous
-- Machine Learning
+- batch processing
-- Model Execution
+- machine learning
 ---

 # Example Run